Locked Eyes Save Lives

 Communities thrive when pedestrians and motorists work together.

-A total of 15 pedestrians died in Reno in 2019, the highest number since 2016, and a rate that is higher than the national average.
+A total of 15 pedestrians died in Reno in 2019, the highest number since 2016, and a rate that was higher than the national average.
 In addition, there were 23 students hit in non-fatal crashes during the same time period.
-A public campaign needed to be developed that made safety the responsibility of both pedestrians and motorists.
-It needed to remind motorists that while they may feel safe in their vehicles, they are driving 1.5 tons of metal and rubber towards people.
-Additionally, it needed to address that there is an ever-increasing number of distractions for both motorists and pedestrians.
+In 2020, 13 pedestrians died.
+A public campaign needed to be developed that made safety the responsibility of both pedestrians and drivers.
+It needed to remind drivers that while they may feel safe in their vehicles, they are driving 1.5 tons of metal and rubber toward people.
+Additionally, it needed to address that there is an ever-increasing number of distractions for both drivers and pedestrians.
 And lastly, that pedestrians cannot assume that if they have the right-of-way that they will be seen.

 The Vision Zero Truckee Meadows (VZTM) is a regional task force and we are working to make our roads safer for everyone.
 In 2019 there were 284 traffic fatalities on Nevada roads.
 Thirty-five traffic fatalities occurred right here in Washoe County and 16 of those were pedestrian fatalities.
 These are our friends, our families, and our neighbors.